Winter at Chatsworth

 Explore the range of shopping and dining options across the estate with a visit to the farm shop, Chatsworth Kitchen or a restaurant in one of our cosy country pubs.

-Book a room at the Cavendish Hotel or one of our country inns or hotels, or enjoy a staycation at one of the estate boltholes.
+Book a room at the Cavendish Hotel or one of our country inns or hotels, or enjoy a staycation at one of the estate cottages.

-Become a Friend of Chatsworth and you’ll be able to enjoy unlimited visits to our attractions during our open season, including Christmas.
+Become a Friend of Chatsworth and you’ll be able to enjoy unlimited visits, free tickets to events including Christmas and discounts on shopping, dining and stays, all while supporting the work of the charity.

 Find out more about Friends membership